SEED STARTING TIPS

 I start most of my seeds in my house – I reserve a bedroom and every other flat table space for seed germination at this point in the year.
 The house is kept at about 65 degrees which is perfect for most seeds to germinate.
 For seeds that like it particularly warm, I give them a spot under a light or right next to a radiator.
 Just watch that these warmer trays don’t dry out!

-I use regular florescent shop lights for my seed germination and the beginning stage of growing out my seedlings.
+I use regular fluorescent shop lights for my seed germination and the beginning stage of growing out my seedlings.
 By keeping the light very close to the tops of the seedlings, you can prevent them from getting lanky and weak stems.

 Adequate lighting is probably one of the biggest challenges people have with starting their own seedlings.
-Windows - even south facing ones - don't provide enough hours of sunlight at this point in the year and seedlings tend to stretch themselves following the light.
+Windows – even south-facing ones – don’t provide enough hours of sunlight at this point in the year and seedlings tend to stretch themselves following the light.
 You will get the best quality seedlings using an artificial light.
-You don't need to invest in an expensive grow light for seedlings.
-A regular florescent shop light is fine.
+You don’t need to invest in an expensive grow light for seedlings.
+A regular fluorescent shop light is fine.
 I keep the shop light on a chain that I can adjust according to the height of my seedlings.
-I keep the light a couple inches above them, so they are well-lighted and don't feel the need to stretch themselves out.
+I keep the light a couple inches above them, so they are well-lighted and don’t feel the need to stretch themselves out.
 Tin foil can help direct more light down onto the seed trays.

 An exercise program for your seedlings